sprint2html/sprint2website/README.md

-# sprint2website
+# Sprint 2 website
-website for sprint 2
+Website for Sprint 2